lanl-ansi/WaterModels.jl/README.md

 ## Documentation
 The package [documentation](https://lanl-ansi.github.io/WaterModels.jl/latest) includes a [quick start guide](https://lanl-ansi.github.io/WaterModels.jl/latest/quickguide).
+Be advised that aside from the quick start guide, documentation is under development and may currently be inaccurate.

 ## Development
 Community-driven development and enhancement of WaterModels is welcomed and encouraged.